ACRRM/curriculum-docusaurus/docs/rural-generalist/competency-domains.md

 ##### Progressing

 * Uses practice management software efficiently
-* Timely entry of consultation notes.
+* Timely entry of consultation notes
 * Records concise, with enough information on a patient consult to allow others to follow.